kevin-zhan/FlutterKitty/README.md

 If you cannot find model.g.dart file and unable to build the project, try run the command `flutter packages pub run build_runner watch` in the root dir of the project.

 ## Thanks
 I don't have much time to find kitty images.
 Luckily, [TheCatApi](https://thecatapi.com/) provides me some great resource.
 And thus, for simple use, I don't need to develop my own server.
+What a wonderful api.